 Not that day; they just wanted to see my fancy Italian watch which had caught their attention.
 They wished me a pleasant stay and they let me go.

-The day after I hopped on a bus to North Eastham, probably one of the smallest towns in the States, laid in the beautiful Cape Cod, Massachusetts, where I spent the summer.
-I remember that while we were crossing Manhattan Bridge, the nice lady sitting next to me was trying to tell me something and obviously I couldn’t understand.
+The day after, I hopped on a bus to North Eastham, probably one of the smallest towns in the States, laid in the beautiful Cape Cod, Massachusetts, where I spent the summer.
+I remember that while we were crossing Manhattan Bridge, the nice lady sitting next to me was trying to tell me something which obviously I couldn’t understand.
 She was pointing outside the window, and when I followed the direction I could spot the Statue of Liberty and the Twin Towers.
 It was June 21, 2000.

 In my life, I met and spoke to all sort of people, from all over the world.
 Everyone with a story and everyone with something precious to share.
-If it weren’t for the languages I studied, I wouldn’t be able to embrace the richness of diversity like I can do today and for this, I feel blessed.
-In fact, still today, “share” happens to be one of my favourite words in English language.
+If it weren’t for the second language I studied, I wouldn’t be able to share and embrace the richness of diversity like I can do today and for this, I feel blessed.
+In fact, still today, “share” happens to be one of my favourite words in the English language.